Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 Vancouver Weekend – DAY 2

 Depending on where you are staying we have cafes to choose from downtown, in Kitsilano, Mount Pleasant, and more.
-Le Marche is a really quaint neighborhood cafe and market in the Riley Park neighborhood.
-I have some friends who live nearby and it’s a regular haunt when I’m in town.
+Le Marche is a really quaint neighbourhood cafe and market in the Riley Park neighbourhood.
+My friends live nearby and it’s a regular haunt when I’m in town.
 Today let’s have a smaller breakfast and head out outdoors!

 Le Marche St. George!

 With Lynn Valley, there’s hiking close by but some people don’t have time for a hike or just want the photo of the bridge.
-Please note that if you’re adding this to your Vancouver weekend plans, it will be tough to get a solo shot on the bridge.
+Please note that if you’re adding this to your Vancouver weekend plans, it will be tough to get a solo shot on the bridge unless you go very very early.

 Patience and going early is the secret to one of these shots!
 Photo credit: Ordinary Traveler